Let me tell you a story about someone who is very much like you and me. And yes, it’s very much a true story.

 If you really cannot take the pressure and you’re not really sure if you want to do what you want to do, then maybe the best option really is to give up and find something with less stress.

 Maybe you are willing to push through all of the shit.
 Maybe you are not ready to give up despite having little to no support from people around you.
 Maybe everything in your life is going badly but you are still finding ways to make it work.

 The reason you keep pushing is that you have a vision of what you want to achieve.
 Not only do you have a vision, you are working very, very, very hard to make it a reality.
 While people around you dream and hope and contemplate, you are focused on working on your future.

 In other words, this is how Mike put it:

-Mike’s real name is Marshall Mathers.
-He is known to most of us simply by his initials MM, stylized as Eminem.
+Mike’s real name is Marshall Mathers, but he is known to most of us by his stage name Eminem.
 One of the most famous, influential, and skilled musicians of his era.

 Bullying, abuse, suicide attempt, drug addiction, abandonment issues, relationship troubles, financial struggles, constant failures and ridicule are what made him work harder, be better, and push way past the point where most people would give up.

-The final poetry slam in the story refers to 1997 Rap Olympics in Los Angeles, mentioned in the lyrics above, where Eminem lost the final battle.
+The final poetry slam in the story refers to 1997 Rap Olympics in Los Angeles, where Eminem lost the final battle.
 This was a final blow to his confidence and he had officially given up, throwing his demo CD to a bystander asking for it.

 The random bystander turned out to be an employee of Aftermath Entertainment record label, founded by Jimmy Iovine and Dr. Dre, one of the most notorious and influential people in the history of hip hop.